Mikhail2k15/viva-connections-visitor-counter/README.md

 > Log in to the Azure Portal,
   - Create an Application Insights resource
   - In the sidebar, navigate to Configure > API Access on the sidebar
-  - Create API key with read telemertry permission
+  - Create API key with a read telemertry permission
   - Copy the Application ID and API Key

 ## Features